-High HOME rents are relatively close to Fair Market Rents and all HOME rents, with the exception of efficiencies, are higher than the area median rents as shown for 2011.
-These data suggest that the development of new rental housing units may increase the area median rent, while possibly remaining within the fair market rents for the area.
+High HOME rents are relatively close to Fair Market Rents and all HOME rents, except efficiencies, are higher than the area median rent of 574.
+Considering how slight the median rent has an increase since 2010, new rental housing units should remain affordable, and within the fair market rents for the area.